10 Ways to Fill up Less When Hauling Freight

 A good way to save on fuel is to minimize the number of gear changes you do, and skipping certain gears when possible.
 With every gear that is changed up, you can save on your fuel economy by almost 30%.

 9. Reduce your A/C if you can help it

 In the summer months, it is not always easy to keep the air off.
 But, by constantly using the air conditioning, you are using up 20% more fuel.
 A good way to save is to turn on the economy setting, forcing already chilled air to be circulated through the cab.
 Also, when in the city, an open window can also help with this.

 10. Keep warm-ups and cool-downs short

 Many truckers don’t know this, but diesel vehicles do not need to warm up very long for them to be ready to take on the weather.
 As soon as you see the temperature needle start to move up, you are ready to go.
 The same goes for cooling down.
 After you are done pulling, sitting idle for 5 minutes is plenty of time for the engine to cool off before shutting down completely.

 Keep Your Trucks on the Road

-These 10 simple changes can save your trucking company money every month when hauling freight.
+These 10 simple changes can permit truckers to fill up less and save your trucking company money every month when hauling freight.
 Still worried about where your trucking company stands with cash flow?
 Start factoring with the best truck factoring company for your business.
 Factor Finders offers fuel advances and fuel cards to get your trucking business the money it needs to keep your trucks on the road and pay drivers.
 Contact us to find out more and get started on the path to lower fuel costs today!